sscs-ose/sscs-ose-code-a-chip.github.io/README.md

 ## Contact
 - Mehdi Saligane (mehdi@umich.edu)
 - Boris Murmann (bmurmann@hawaii.edu)
-- You can join the [open-source slack channel](https://join.slack.com/t/open-source-silicon/shared_invite/zt-2ca94ggrm-sutw7tGOdewscWMXcmnQfw) to discuss your submissions or ask about tools issues etc. Channel name: #ieee-sscs-cac
+- You can join the room *Code-a-Chip* in [fossi-chat.org](https://fossi-chat.org/) to discuss your submissions or ask about tools issues etc.